Teany Randall

 Loren Chester "Teany" Randall (May 3, 1901 - September 12, 1965) was a college football player for the Georgia Bulldogs.
 He played halfback and quarterback on the Southern Intercollegiate Athletic Association champion 1921 team.
 Against Newberry in 1922, Randall scored 19 points on three touchdowns and one PAT.
 He once intercepted a pass intended for Mercer's Crook Smith and ran 90 yards for a score.

-Early years
+Early life

 Loren Chester "Teany" Randall was born on May 3, 1901, in New Albany, Indiana, to Albert L. Randall, an insurance salesman, and Nettie (Miller) Randall, who both died prior to his 17th birthday.
 While traveling with a symphony orchestra from Cincinnati after the death of his parents, Teany met a major in Monteagle, Tennessee, who encouraged him to join the football team at Chalmer's Military Academy in Jacksonville, Florida.
 At the conclusion of his high school career in the spring of 1920, his senior yearbook quote read, "Throw my books in the lake!
 I'm going to play football!"
 Randall started his collegiate athletic career at Chalmer's Military that fall.